walterhiggins/WMPJS/book-outline.md

 Congratulations Master Builder, You've just discovered how to build massive structures using Javascript and some Object extension magic.

 ### Summary
 In this chapter you learned how to build large and complex buildings in Minecraft using ScriptCraft's Drone functions.
 We used Javascript's *for* statement to construct a skyscraper with many floors.
-We touched on objects and methods and Javascript's *this* keyword and what it means when used inside a method.
+We touched on the topic of objects and methods, and Javascript's *this* keyword and what it means when used inside a method.

 ## @@nextChapter{chapter-13}: Create a Fireworks Show
 ### Introduction